beau32/JB-Restful-Activity/README.md

 # Journey Builder
-## Custom Interaction - Hello World
+## Custom Interaction - This is app allows journey builder to integrate third party API in real time

 **NOTE:** You won't be able to run this locally.
 It is intended to be ran on a publicly available web server/cloud only.